frontjet/boilerplate-ejs/README.md

     npm install

-This will install grunt and node modules, which are used for SASS compilation into CSS, eJS compilation into HTML.
+This will install grunt and node modules, which are used for SASS compilation into CSS, EJS compilation into HTML.
 To run autocompilation while development you would do this:

 	grunt watch